 If you receive any of the above notices and you believe your bill(s) have been paid, please contact the Business Office by mail with the following information:

-- date of check if taxpayer paid
+- date of the check if the taxpayer paid

 - amount of check

-- copy of cancelled check
+- copy of the cancelled check

 - date mailed